Understanding VPS

-A VPS provides more control and customization compared to shared hosting.
+A VPS provides more control and customization than shared hosting.
 This allows users to install and configure software, manage security settings, and handle administrative tasks.

 Although VPS instances share the underlying resources, they offer better isolation and performance compared to shared hosting.
 This makes them suitable for applications and websites with moderate to high resource needs.